- Clean Community

-We ask that, after every cleanup, you complete and turn in a reporting form (below) so that the Clean Community Coordinator, a grant-supported position, can continue to provide this service to the Gloucester community.
+We ask that, after every cleanup, you complete and turn in a reporting form (you will find one with your supplies) so that the Clean Community Coordinator, a grant-supported position, can continue to provide this service to the Gloucester community.

 Have You Hosted a Cleanup?

 If so, we would like to know!
-Please complete this online Cleanup Report Form so we can keep track of the good work being done in Gloucester.
-If you cannot submit your info online, please email them to Clean Community Office, or call 804-693-5370.
+Please complete this online Cleanup Report Form (or fill out the paper one that came with your supplies) so we can keep track of the good work being done in Gloucester.
+If you cannot submit your info online, please email them to Clean Community Office, or call 804-693-5370 with your report.
 THANK YOU for taking care of our county.